O'Neill homers in Cards' win, D-backs lose 12th straight - WHIZ News

 Cardinals: RHP Miles Mikolas (right forearm strain) won’t throw for the next four to six weeks while he rests his arm.
 Manager Mike Shildt said there is no structural damage in Mikolas’ elbow and the team is hopeful he’ll be able to return this season.
 Mikolas was hurt on May 22 in his first start of the season against the Cubs.

 Diamondbacks: 1B Christian Walker (strained oblique) hit a homer and had three RBIs on Thursday night for Triple-A Reno.
-Manager Torey Lovullo said Walker is nearing a return to the big leagues.
+Lovullo said Walker is nearing a return to the big leagues.

 UP NEXT